cures-hub/cures-condec-jira/doc/features/decision-grouping.md

 For example, if a developer assigns a decision to the decision group *process*, the linked decision problem and alternatives will inherit this group.

 We use the following definition for decision levels by [van der Ven and Bosch (2013)](https://doi.org/10.1007/978-3-642-39031-9_15):
-1. *High level decisions* affect the whole product, altough they are not necessarily always the decisions that are debated or thought through the most.
+1. *High level decisions* affect the whole product, although they are not necessarily always the decisions that are debated or thought through the most.
 Often, people that are not involved in the realization of the project (e.g. management or enterprise architects) heavily affect these decisions.
 Typical examples of high-level decisions are the choice to adopt an architectural style,